 MEDIA & PRESS

-Press Release: “Imagining Climate Futures, Anthology II” Gallery Exhibition Opening, Climate Futures Studio & NYC Climate Week
+Exhibition: “Imagining Climate Futures, Anthology II” Gallery Opening, Climate Futures Studio & NYC Climate Week

 Curated and announced “Imagining Climate Futures,” a multidisciplinary exhibition presented as an official Climate Week NYC event at Queens Council on the Arts.
 The show featured 18 original works by the 2025 Climate Storytelling 2075 cohort, spanning media from video and sound to textiles and data driven visuals, each offering bold, justice rooted visions of 2075 grounded in optimism.

-“Strike the Heart:” The Role of Artivism in Climate Advocacy
+Panel: “Strike the Heart: The Role of Artivism in Climate Advocacy”

-Press Release: "Imagining Climate Futures, Anthology I" Gallery Exhibition Opening, Climate Futures Studio
+Exhibition: "Imagining Climate Futures, Anthology I" Gallery Opening, Climate Futures Studio

 Exhibition curator for the inaugural “Imagining Climate Futures,” presented at Queens Council on the Arts.
 The exhibition brought the first Climate Storytelling 2075 anthology into a shared public space, inviting audiences into climate futures shaped by the guiding question: “What if we get it right?”

-California Ocean Science Trust announced the release of the final proceedings report from five integrative roundtables, convening with leaders across California’s coastal and ocean science community.
+Roundtable participant in the California Ocean Science Trust’s final proceedings report convening leaders across California’s coastal and ocean science community.
 The report summarizes three “braided strategies” which include (I) sustained investment for system change, (II) supporting accountable and equitable ocean science, and (III) fostering community and connection; to read the full report: [PDF].

 Interview exploring how relationship ethics, care, and accountability offer lessons for sustaining climate advocacy and practicing collective responsibility, treating climate work as relational work.